Summary of the service

 Assessment meetings are usually online, but we can meet face-to-face if you prefer.

 About 50% respond well and want to continue treatment.
 The majority relapse at some point but then respond again with further treatment.
-As with conventional antidepressants, regular treatment over several years is often needed.
+As with conventional antidepressants, regular treatment over several years is usually needed.

 About 10% have an unpleasant experience with their first infusion.
 For the remainder it is pleasant or neutral.